mongodb/chatbot/docs/docs/quick-start.md

 1. Set up the [RAG MongoDB Atlas database](./mongodb.md).
 2. Ingest content into the database using the [Ingest CLI](./ingest/configure.md).
-3. Configure and run the [Chat Server](./server/configure.md).
+3. Configure and run the [Chatbot Server](./server/configure.md).
    - Note: You can query the server using curl or Postman if you want.
-4. Add the [Chat UI](./ui.md) to a React app.
+4. Add the [Chatbot UI](./ui.md) to a React app.
 Query the server from your frontend.